RU EN

 Important information

-It is more convenient to exchange dollars or euro for Tunisian dinars in hotels.
+It is more convenient to exchange dollars or euros for Tunisian dinars in hotels.
 In Tunisia, the exchange rate is almost the same everywhere.
-When exchanging the currency, you shall take a receipt to be able to exchange the remaining dinars back for dollars or euro at the airport before the return flight.
+When exchanging the currency, you shall take a receipt to be able to exchange the remaining dinars back for dollars or euros at the airport before the return flight.
 According to the Tunisian laws, hotels are prohibited from performing the reverse currency exchange.

 When departing from Tunisia, customs control officials may request to produce the cash.
 If in the course of calculation it is discovered that the amount exceeds 5,000 Tunisian dinars, which is approximately 1,500 euro, and if the tourist has no personal declaration for the amount in question which was supposed to be filled in when entering Tunisia, the entire amount of currency will be subject to confiscation.
 According to Tunisian laws, apart from the confiscation, a fine may be imposed on the passenger (up to 500% of the confiscated amount).
 If the passenger refuses to pay the fine, he or she may be arrested until the fine is paid or deported with a ban on further entries into Tunisia.